sachin-coder-hub/sachin-coder-hub/README.md

 <h1 align="center">Hi 👋, I'm Sachin Doddahubballi</h1>
 <h3 align="center">I'm a frontend developer with a passion for learning new skills and technologies.
 I have experience in web development, particularly with React, Redux and Tailwind CSS.
-I love to create efficient and user-friendly web applications.</h3>
+I love to create efficient and user-friendly web applications.Passionate about creating seamless user experiences and continually expanding my expertise in full-stack development by learning Node.js and backend concepts.</h3>

 - 👨‍💻 All of my projects are available at [https://sachind-portfolio.netlify.app](https://sachind-portfolio.netlify.app)